sass/node-sass/README.md

   * `file (String)` - an alternate path for [libsass] to use **OR**
   * `contents (String)` - the imported contents (for example, read from memory or the file system)

 Handles when [libsass] encounters the `@import` directive.
 A custom importer allows extension of the [libsass] engine in both a synchronous and asynchronous manner.
-In both cases, the goal is to either `return` or call `done()` with an object literal.
+In both cases, the goal is to call `done()` (or for purely synchonous imports to return) with an object literal.
 Depending on the value of the object literal, one of two things will happen.

 When returning or calling `done()` with `{ file: "String" }`, the new file path will be assumed for the `@import`.
 It's recommended to be mindful of the value of `prev` in instances where relative path resolution may be required.